Delete Tradelines

 4. Bloom sends a tradeline.deleted webhook to eligible partner organizations.

-Webhook behavior
+Webhook Behavior

 When final deletion is completed, Bloom sends: